|383D.09||MAY MERGE TREASURER AND AUDITOR, MAKE RECORDER APPOINTIVE.|

 (3) is acquired for purposes of development as a housing project as defined in section 469.174, subdivision 11; and

-(4) the acquisition is approved by the governing body of the agency after holding a public hearing thereon after published notice in a newspaper of general circulation in the municipality in which the property is located at least once not less than ten days nor more than 30 days prior to the date of the hearing.
+(4) the acquisition is approved by the governing body of the authority after holding a public hearing thereon after published notice in a newspaper of general circulation in the municipality in which the property is located at least once not less than ten days nor more than 30 days prior to the date of the hearing.
 The published notice must include a map depicting the property and the general area of the municipality within which the property is located.
 The hearing may be held before or at the time of authority approval of the acquisition.

 Dakota County, in addition to the authority provided by section 138.051, may provide financial and accounting services, including payroll management and records, to the Dakota County Historical Society.
 Notwithstanding this section or any other law to the contrary, Dakota County Historical Society employees shall not be deemed county employees for any other purpose.